TypeWork/Chicago-Notes-Formatting-for-Word/README.md

 Specificially, in the footnote and endnote ranges, note marks are formatted without superscript.
 A period is also placed immediately following each note mark, except when symbols are used for that type of note.

+## License

+Copyright (C) 2018   Omar Abdool

-This work is distributed under the conditions of the GNU General Public License, version 3.0.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Copyright Omar Abdool, 2018

-Last updated: 06-30-2018
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.